+Icons Description

-Icons Description Ē The main battery is low. • More notifications are available for viewing. \$ Data is synching.
+ē Main battery is low.

+• More notifications are available for viewing.

+\$ Data is synching.

 31 Indicates an upcoming event.
-GMS devices only. ₹?
-An Open Wi-Fi network is available.
-The device is not connected to it. • Audio is playing.
-C !
-5 A problem with sign-in or sync has occurred.
-The device is uploading data. + Animated: the device is downloading data.
-Static: the download is complete. От The device is connected to or disconnected from a virtual private network (VPN).
+GMS devices only.

+₹?
+Open Wi-Fi network is available.

+• Audio is playing.

+(!
+5 Problem with sign-in or sync has occurred.

+Device is uploading data.

++ Animated: the device is downloading data.
+Static: the download is complete.

+От Device is connected to or disconnected from a virtual private network (VPN).

 Preparing internal storage by checking it for errors.

 0 USB debugging is enabled on the device.